paulvanderslot/json-stub/README.md

 - [] validate domain primitives
 - [x] Static repositories -> read only
 - [x] hexagonal at start
+- [] use authorizations other than VIEW?
 - [] check TODO's
 - [] more test coverage
 - [] endpoint tests with testdata
+- [] UnauthorizedException to AuthorizationService?
+- [] Use Principal instead of fake loggedInUser